Changes Effective Fall 2023

 Economics Program Plans

-Sample Prerequisite Plan (.pdf): This shows how you can complete all of the above pre-requisite courses in your first four semesters (with appropriate course combinations) and apply to the economics major on-time.
+Sample Prerequisite Plan (.pdf): This shows how you can complete all of the above pre-requisite courses (with appropriate course combinations) and apply to the economics major on-time.

 Accelerated Program Plans: The following plans show how degree requirements can potentially be completed in THREE (.pdf), THREE AND A HALF (.pdf), or FOUR (.pdf) years.
 Please read all department notes at the bottom of each plan.